Erzangel/ehps-ar-movies-catalog/docs/dev/errors-encountered.md

 # Errors encountered during development

-This file contains some of the errors we went through during development, and our fixes for them
+This file contains some of the errors we went through during development, and our fixes for them.

+Those errors are listed in chronological order.

 ## AndroidSdk version error between React Native and Unity integration